stavrosal/bscthesis/README.md

 ## Thesis Access

-For more information about the study, you can read the full thesis on the University of Macedonia's PSEPHEDA repository (Offered in Greek only).
+For more information about the study, you can read the full thesis on the University of Macedonia's PSEPHEDA repository [here](https://dspace.lib.uom.gr/handle/2159/33742) (Thesis in Greek - Presentation in English).